phillbush/incipit/README.txt

 bracket must be the last character in a line and the closing curly bracket must be the first character in a line.
 The content of a figure is usually idented with a tab, so the first tab of each code line is removed in the final document.
+A tag before the open curly bracket and followed by a colon indicates the type of the figure.
+The content between the tag and the open curly bracket is the caption

 .Code Listings.
 The simplest figure is a code listing, an example of which, copied from the second edition of “The C Programming Language” book, is presented below.

-{
+CODE: Hello World. {
 	#include <stdio.h>

 	main()